-- Something that is known to an individual (e.g. PIN, password); - Something that an individual has (e.g. driver's licence); or - Something that an individual is (e.g. face, fingerprint).
+- something that is known to an individual (for example pin, password) - something that an individual has (for example driver's licence) - something that is part of an individual (for example face, fingerprint).

 Repudiation occurs when a party to a transaction denies having carried out that transaction.
 An example is where the sender of a message denies sending it, or the receiver of a message denies receiving it.
 The concept of non-repudiation simply means that sufficiently reliable evidence exists so that a party cannot subsequently deny their participation in the exchange.
 Non-repudiation is an important part of providing a trusted and secure system with which users will be confident to engage for a broad range of transaction activities.
 Any dispute arbitration over an alleged transaction is considerably simplified when robust non-repudiation protections are in place.